kartik-karz/kartik-karz.github.io/content/reverse-engineering-a-smart-scale.md

 # XX marked for no longer considered and ^^ marked for the current consideration
 ```

-The other thing that changed slightly were the byte 19 28.
+The other thing that changed slightly were the byte `19 28`.
 The lowest primitives that works well with weighing
 system would be unsigned short int which has a size of 2 bytes.
-So putting 0x1928 in the calculator got me 6440.
+So putting `0x1928` in the calculator got me `6440`.
-That's my weight multiplied by 100, I knew that the values that I was looking for might not be stored as ieee 754 floats
+That's my weight multiplied by 100, I was expecting that the values that I was looking for might not be stored as IEEE 754 floats
 as many cheap microcontrollers don't support floating point but wasn't expecting it to stored like this, but it sort
 of makes sense after looking at it from the firmware engineer point of view.
 Just to make sure this was weight and not some random bytes coincidentally adding up to my weight, I recaptured